Apple & Cinnamon Baked Oatmeal With Natural Protein

 I enjoy snuggling up in my humongous bean bag and dive into a good book?
 What about you?
 Do you have any autumn rituals or are you still mourning the end of summer?

-A change that I certainly feel around this time of year is a craving for warming and comforting foods like my Vegan Pumpkin and Kale Soup with Orzo, casseroles or porridge in general.
+A change that I certainly feel around this time of year is a craving for warming and comforting foods like my Vegan Pumpkin and Kale Soup with Orzo, casseroles or Healthy Chocolate Porridge With Poached Pear.

 Apple & Cinnamon Baked Oatmeal ticks all the boxes and is so easy to make.
 Usually, I make a big batch and keep chipping away at it over a couple of days.
 It will keep it in the fridge for 3-4 days.